Before you call an SDK to send and receive messages in HTTP mode, create resources in the Message Queue for Apache RocketMQ console.

 - In the left-side navigation pane, click Instances.

-- In the Create Instance dialog box, set Instance Type, Instance Name, and Description, and click OK.
+- In the Create Message Queue for Apache RocketMQ Instance dialog box, select an Instance Type, enter an Instance Name and Description, and then click OK.

-For more information about the billing of Standard Edition and Platinum Edition instances, see t1841146.html#section_6xq_63o_qv3.After the instance is created, it appears on the Instances page.
+For information about the billing of Message Queue for Apache RocketMQ Standard Edition and Platinum Edition instances, see Billing overview.After the instance is created, it is displayed on the Instances page.

 Create a topic

-- Topics cannot be used across instances.
-For example, Topic A created in Instance A cannot be used in Instance B.
+- A topic cannot be used across instances.
+For example, Topic A created in Instance A is unavailable in Instance B.

-- A topic name must be unique within an instance.
+- Each topic name must be unique in an instance.

 - We recommend that you create different topics to send different types of messages.
-For example, create Topic A for normal messages, Topic B for transactional messages, and Topic C for scheduled and delayed messages.
+For example, you can create Topic A for common messages, Topic B for transactional messages, and Topic C for scheduled and delayed messages.

-- On the details page of the target instance, choose from the left-side navigation pane.
+- On the instance details page, click Topics in the left-side navigation pane.

 Create a group ID